 Where Do We Meet?

-You’ll meet your hiking guide and group in Victoria, British Columbia for a mandatory orientation meeting at 6:00 PM the evening before the trip begins at the Royal Scot Hotel (425 Quebec Street, Victoria, British Columbia, V8V 1W7, CANADA).
-It is recommended to plan arrival flights to land by 4:00PM to allow time for baggage, customs and travel to the hotel in time for this mandatory meeting.
+You’ll meet your hiking guide and group in Victoria, British Columbia for a mandatory orientation meeting at 5 pm the evening before the trip begins at the Royal Scot Hotel (425 Quebec Street, Victoria, British Columbia, V8V 1W7, Canada).
+It is recommended to plan arrival flights to land by 3 pm to allow time for baggage, customs and travel to the hotel in time for this mandatory meeting.
 Your guide will cover introductions, a thorough briefing of your route, hand out group and personal gear and answer any last-minute questions you may have.
-Your guide will let you know what time the following morning to meet and depart from the Royal Scot Hotel hotel in Victoria for transport to the trailhead together.
+Your guide will let you know what time the following morning to meet and depart from the Royal Scot Hotel in Victoria for transport to the trailhead together.

 Our Canada communications team will be in contact approximately 45 days before your trip and will specify the exact time & location of the orientation meeting at that point if there are changes from the above time/location.